JorjaFox/library/content/posts/news/2007/st-petersburg-times-2.md

 Considering that she recently survived a serial killer's attack, we're hardly surprised that an increasingly distant Sidle decides to walk away from the CSI unit to pull her life together.

-Fans tried sending CBS everything from airplane banners to cash-filled envelopes to stop it. **And the actress' departure is open-ended enough to allow a return** â presuming the Hollywood writers' strike and Fox's problems with CBS are resolved â which may leave diehard supporters feeling a little victorious.
+Fans tried sending CBS everything from airplane banners to cash-filled envelopes to stop it. **And the actress' departure is open-ended enough to allow a return** - presuming the Hollywood writers' strike and Fox's problems with CBS are resolved - which may leave diehard supporters feeling a little victorious.

 This casual viewer mostly felt disappointed.
 In the same way Sidle slips out of the CSI unit with little fanfare, producers eased Fox out of their rotation with an uninspired episode which most makes you happy this downer of a character is out the door.